sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 ## About campaigns

 A campaign streamlines the creation and tracking of pull requests across many repositories and code hosts.
-After you create a campaign, you tell it what changes to make (by providing a list of repositories and a script to run in each).
+After you create a campaign, you tell it what changes to make by providing a list of repositories and a script to run in each.
 The campaign lets you create pull requests on all affected repositories, and it tracks their progress until they're all merged.
 You can preview the changes and update them at any time.

 People usually use campaigns to make the following kinds of changes: